-The definition of a first responder is a person trained to respond to emergency situations.
-Policewomen and men, firefighters, emergency-room nurses and doctors, lifeguards and many other professions fall into this category.
-Rushing into disasters, job-related or not, can come with a heavy psychological toll that many emergency-response organizations are only now starting to address.
+The definition of a first responder is a person trained to respond to emergencies.
+Policewomen and men, firefighters, emergency-room nurses and doctors, lifeguards, and many other professions fall into this category.
+However, rushing into disasters, job-related or not, can come with a heavy psychological toll that many emergency-response organizations are only now starting to address.

-- First responders are continuously exposed to human suffering, life and death decisions, personal harm and intense workloads that can lead to a sense of exhaustion and hopelessness and other symptoms of post-traumatic stress disorder (PTSD).
+- First responders continuously see human suffering, life and death decisions, personal harm, and intense workloads that can lead to a sense of exhaustion and hopelessness and other symptoms of post-traumatic stress disorder (PTSD).

 - It should come as no surprise then that 85 percent of first responders report symptoms related to mental health issues, according to a 2017 study.